itaymatza/File-Backup-System/README.md

 Cryptography
 ------------
 Install using pip:
 pip install cryptography

-Note: If you are using pycharm, you can add the module in the follwing way -

-In the project - Settings -> Project -> python Interpreter -> Add (The plus sign) -> cryptography -> Install Package -> OK.
+Note: If you are using pycharm, you can add the module in the follwing way, In the project - Settings -> Project -> python Interpreter -> Add (The plus sign) -> cryptography -> Install Package -> OK.

 SSL Certificates